235u/proposals/GamePriceComparison/README.md

 Also note that initial prices (being the final prices on launch, sometimes, considering early access prices etc.) try to match locally specific price ranges (psychological barriers), pretty-printed as 1199.00 or 29.99, e.g., being broken by conversion (and discounts in whole numbers as well).

-This may sound trivial, but "cheap" does not necessarily mean "good", "bad", or "high price-performance ratio", being a vague, subjective characteristic.
+This may sound trivial, but "cheap" is a vague, highly subjective characteristic, in comparison with the less subjective "high price-performance ratio" (according to the "I'm not rich enough to buy cheap things" proverb).

 > Some basic filters should be added also.